dd86k/alicedbg/README.md

 **Please note that this is still is very early development!**

 The alicedbg project aims to be an easy-to-use, simple debugger, object dumper, and profiler.
+Either as a stand-alone program or as a library.

-_Why not just use GDB?_ One might ask.
+_Why not just use GDB or LLDB?_ One might ask.

-_Why not make one myself?_ I asked myself.
+_Why not make one from scratch myself?_ I asked myself.

 Personal Goals: